-In an emailed statement to Business in Vancouver, the Ministry of Children and Family Development said the tax increases the NDP is recommending would generate only \$200 million per year in additional revenue, leaving a shortfall of \$1.3 billion.
+In an emailed statement, the Ministry of Children and Family Development said the tax increases the NDP is recommending would generate only \$200 million per year in additional revenue, leaving a shortfall of \$1.3 billion.

 Campbell calls the provincial government's position on universal subsidized daycare "facile."